devrev/adaas-chef-cli/README.md

 "dvrv-de-1"

 The first function of the local UI is to assemble a 'blueprint' for concrete import running in the test-org, allowing the mapping to be tested out and evaluated.
+After it is used for the import, the mappings become immutable, but the chef-cli UI offers a button to make a draft clone, which can be edited again for refinements.

 ## Use the local UI to create an initial domain mappings